 Keeping your freezer fuller is actually better for it, than keeping it on the emptier side.

 When there are more items in the freezer, the items chill each other, meaning it’s easier to keep food cold and it requires less energy.
 Don’t think that you have to rush out and spend a bunch of money on a ton of food to fill the freezer though.
-You can just fill some bottles with water – to around 75% capacity, and then put them into the freezer, and you’ll fill up the space.
+You can just fill some bottles with water – to around 75% capacity and then put them into the freezer and fill up the space.

 71. Make easy to use stock using ice cube trays